 There are levels of detail in its design that other manufacturers simply don’t address.
 The dashboard and door panels, for example, are styled to line up with the road markings, tricking your subconscious into taking a better road position.

 The weighting of the pedals, steering and gear lever is perfectly balanced, and the driving position is optimised to provide comfort, but also make the driver feel at one with the car.
-It sounds a bit like marketing fluff, but ,on the road, it really is apparent.
+It sounds a bit like marketing fluff, but, on the road, it really is apparent.

 The Skyactiv-G petrol is a 2.0-litre naturally aspirated unit with 122PS.
 Despite its large capacity, the powertrain feels lethargic and fails to deliver the low-down punch that these heavier crossovers require to really get moving.

 You will also be able to order the CX-30 with Mazda’s new Skyactiv-X petrol engine.
 It’s packed with clever technology that is meant to give it the fuel economy of a diesel and the performance and refinement of a petrol.
 Our first experience of the powertrain left us underwhelmed, though.
-It needs to be worked hard, which is fine in a car like the MX-5, but not the ticket in a family crossover.
+It still needs to be worked hard, which is fine in a car like the MX-5, but not the ticket in a family crossover.

 The interior has a premium feel and the refinement levels are among the best out there.
 There is plenty of room for four adults inside, too.

 The CX-30 is priced to compete with the likes of the Škoda Karoq.
 It starts at £22,895 for the Skyactiv-G SE-L. Equipment levels are high, with radar cruise control and LED headlamps coming as standard.
 GT Sport (from £27,095) comes with leather upholstery.